-In 2019 SIRWCD took the proactive measure to solicit a debris removal contract as a result from lessons learned during the 2017 hurricane season.
-By having this contract in place, SIRWCD can avoid solicitating contractors after the storm and can immediately begin debris removal.
-The storm debris removal contract was awarded to three (3) contractors with a contract duration of three (3) years with the ability to renew the contract for up to five (5) years at one (1) year increments.
-SIRWCD has passed the contracts' standard duration of three (3) years and last year renewed all three (3) contracts for an additional year.
-This year, only two of the three contracts were renewed at the same rates, as one of the contractors was no longer in business.
-This debris removal contract will ensure SIRWCD can act swiftly to restore its canals and remove any blockage after a major storm event.
-In early 2024, the District will go out for bids again.
+In 2019, the District took the proactive measure to solicit a debris removal contract as a result from lessons learned during the 2017 hurricane season.
+By having this contract in place, the District can avoid solicitating contractors after the storm and can immediately begin debris removal.
+As the original five (5) year contract term was nearing expiration, in early 2024, the District issued an RFP for new storm debris removal contracts.
+This year, two contracts were awarded and executed for a contract duration of three (3) years with the ability to renew the contract for up to five (5) years at one (1) year increments.
+This debris removal contract will ensure the District can act swiftly to restore its canals and remove any blockage after a major storm event.